slangenbach/notes/fastai_deep_learning_for_coders.md

 * >Take the log of things which can grow exponentially, i.e. money
 * >Add 1 to NAN values before taking the log
 * A tensor is just a matrix
-* Rank of a tensor referrs to its dimensions
+* Rank of a tensor refers to its dimensions
 * Use mean absolute value to get started with a loss function
 * Methods with an underscore at the end, are executed _in-place_ in PyTorch
 * Use the sigmoid function to keep prediction between 0 and 1 if dealing with a binary target
 * >You need to know about what happens to the inputs in the first layer and what happens to the outputs in the last layer
-* Use the @ operator to mulitply matrics in PyTorch
+* Use the @ operator to multiply matrices in PyTorch
-* You can slice a vector with _None_ to turn it into a matrix: vec[:, None]
+* You can slice a vector with _None_ to turn it into a matrix: `vec[:, None]`
 * Dive into hand-crafted deep learning code in PyTorch!
 * In 2023, tabular data still requires careful feature engineering and works well with tree-based models
-* Check out fastai's improved learning rate finder and choose on between slide and valley
+* Check out fastai's improved learning rate finder and choose on between `slide` and `valley`
-* Calling _test_dl on dataloaders will give you a pipeline containing all preprocessing steps from the original learner (which can then be used on the test set)
+* Calling `_test_dl` on dataloaders will give you a pipeline containing all preprocessing steps from the original learner (which can then be used on the test set)

 ### Random Forests